 So I have to sound the familiar chorus: for Takashi Matsumoto's sake, learn Japanese, o lover of song!

 Because as much as I can get the content and sometimes tone across (I've said this before too, but it bears repeating), the precise musicality of Takashi's writing fades away in translation, and besides, if you understand the Japanese words, you get another dagger to the heart in the form of (?)Nishioka's phrasing/vocal delivery.
 There's something insanely moving in the "a-" syllables that he precedes a lot of words with (a quirk of regional pronunciation?).
-And translation can't convey the power of the long breaks between "a-chotto" (ちょっと) and the half-lines that end each verse.
-Not to mention that I couldn't find a single word that could stand in for ちょっと each time, whereas in Japanese, the repetition (once per verse, always at the start of the last line) is a crucial gambit of Takashi's.
-(And makes me wonder to what extent Hosono's own "makes me cry each time I listen" masterpiece, I'm Sort Of, was influenced by The Marriage Talks.)
+Nor can translation convey the power of the long breaks between "a-chotto" (ちょっと) and the half-lines that end each verse.
+Not to mention that I couldn't find a single word that would stand in for ちょっと each time, whereas in Japanese, the repetition (once per verse, always at the start of the last line) is a crucial gambit.
+(And makes me wonder to what extent Hosono's own "makes me cry each time I listen" masterpiece, I'm Sort Of, was influenced by Marriage Negotiations.)

 What exactly is on the narrator's mind?
-Is it that, like St. Michel suggests, the boy is mourning his youth, which this engagement effectively marks the end of?
-Does he think the engagement meal is wasted on him, or is he in awe of the process? of the marriage talks, the celebration meal, and all that will soon come next specifically, the change in the relationship between himself and Kyou — the mystery and strangeness of marriage itself
+Is it that, like St. Michel suggests, the boy is mourning his youth, which this engagement marks the end of?
+Does he think the engagement meal is wasted on him, or is he in awe of the process? — of the marriage negotiations, the celebration meal, and all that will soon follow — specifically, the change in the relationship between himself and Kyou — the mystery, strangeness, and struggle of marriage itself.

 Or does the song end with a reference to loneliness because the narrator believes that not even marriage to a childhood friend is going to fend his own loneliness off?